 I pulled it apart.

 I took the lid off a small mason jar that I had.
-You could use a recycled jar as well.
+You could use a recycled glass jar or any empty jar.

 I knew I’d be adding the light base to the lid but I needed the light to hang down far enough inside the jar.
 I added some hot glue and let it cool to help elevate the light.